-This scenario can be assimilated to an {\it online scenario} where the last player (from a game theory point of view) is the steganographer because in an online scenario the steganographer can change its strategy while the steganalyst is set. \item Finally, the exotic current considers that there is a base of test (with much more than one image), and that the base is available, and usable (without the labels) during the learning.
-This scenario can be assimilated to an {\it offline scenario} where the last player (from a game theory point of view) is the steganalyser because in this an offline scenario the steganalyser is more in a forensics scenario.
-In this current, there are approaches of type domain adaptation, or a transfer of features GTCA \cite{Li2013_GTCA}, IMFA \cite{Kong2016_IMFA}, CFT\cite{Feng2017_CFT}, where the idea is to define an invariant latent space.
+This scenario can also be assimilated to an {\it online scenario} where the last player (from a game theory point of view) is the steganographer because in an online scenario the steganographer can change her strategy while the steganalyst cannot. \item Finally, the third exotic school of thought considers that there is a test database (with much more than one image), and that the database is available, and usable (without labels) during learning.
+This scenario can be assimilated to an {\it offline scenario} where the last player (from a game theory point of view) is the steganalyser, because in this offline scenario the steganalyser is playing a more forensic role.
+In this situation, there are approaches of type domain adaptation, or a transfer of features GTCA \cite{Li2013_GTCA}, IMFA \cite{Kong2016_IMFA}, CFT\cite{Feng2017_CFT}, where the idea is to define an invariant latent space.
 Another approach is ATS \cite{Lerch-Hostalot2016_ATS} which performs an unsupervised classification using only the test database and requires the embedding algorithm in order to re-embed a payload in the images from the test database. \end{itemize}